yitong14/Codeforces/README.md

 # Codeforces
-Practice on Codeforces (python) including first 100 easiest problems and some recursion, dynamic planning questions.
+Practice on Codeforces (python) including first 100 easiest problems and some recursion, dynamic programing questions.

 9/2019-11/2019